 Finally, you can make some new friends.
 Look for local hiking groups in your area that you can join.
 Some options include:

-- Many organizations, like the Sierra Club, have local chapters where you can connect with other local outdoor enthusiasts
+- Many organizations, like the Sierra Club, have local chapters that lead group hikes

 - Search for local hiking groups on Facebook